-Building a website is a crucial task when starting a small business.
-But before you can launch your site, you need a domain (e.g., www.yourdomain.com)—and domain name ideas for business websites aren’t always easy to come by.
-Unless your business name is extremely unique, your ideal domain is probably already taken.
-To help, we created a list of tips for choosing the perfect domain name for your business’ website.
+Before you can launch your site, you need a domain (e.g., www.yourdomain.com)—and domain name ideas for business websites aren’t always easy to come by.
+Not only does it have to fit your brand to the dot, but it should also be sweet, short, and memorable.
+To help, we created a list of tips for different ways to choose the perfect domain name for your business’ website.

-Unless your business’ name or concept is wildly unique, you might find that the first ideas that come to mind are already taken.
-There’s a lot of competition when it comes to domain names (especially with .com or .net domain extensions), so it’s best to start the process with a long list of ideas for potential website domains.
+There’s a lot of competition when it comes to domain names (especially with .com or .net domain extensions), so it’s best to start with a long list of ideas for potential website domains.
+You can generate various domain name ideas for business websites for free with domain name generators—just type in your preferred domain name or keywords in the search box.

-The generator will tell you if your domain name ideas are taken, offer more suggestions for both the root domain (i.e., “rootdomain” in the example rootdomain.com) and top-level domains (i.e., “.com” in the example), and the cost to purchase each one.
-The search is completely free, and since both are registrars, you can purchase your chosen domain in just a few clicks.
+The generator will tell you if your domain name ideas are taken.
+It will also offer more suggestions for both the root domain (e.g., “fitsmallbusiness” in the example fitsmallbusiness.com) and top-level domains (TLD, e.g., “.com” in the example) as well as the cost to purchase each variant.
+The search is free, and you can purchase your chosen domain in just a few clicks.

-Building a small business website is often the first thing people do when getting a company off the ground.
-For that reason, it’s vital that your website’s URL reflects your brand.
+One of the first things to do when starting a business is building a small business website.
+To build a brand presence, choosing a website’s URL that directly reflects your brand can be the best option.
 Among other things, this means choosing a name that is consistent with your value proposition and your ultimate vision for the company.

-Almost always, the best domain name ideas for business websites include the company name for the simple reason that it’s the most memorable representation of a business.
+Almost always, the best domain name ideas for business websites include the company name because it’s the most memorable representation of a business.
 Including your business’ name in its website URL makes it easier for prospects and customers to find your website and for your marketing to be consistent across the board as well.

 3. Say What You Do